fooziex/fooziex.github.io/README.md

 [ConEmu](https://conemu.github.io/): "Comprehensive, fast and reliable terminal"

+[FAR Manager](https://www.farmanager.com/): "a program for managing files and archives in Windows operating systems. [...] works in text mode and provides a simple and intuitive interface"

 [MSYS2](https://www.msys2.org): "a collection of [[UNIX-style](https://www.msys2.org/docs/what-is-msys2/)] tools and libraries providing you with an easy-to-use environment for building, installing and running native Windows software"

 #### GUI